hafsahsiddiqui/sql-projects/A24 Films/README.md

 GROUP BY genres, setting
 ORDER BY count DESC;
 ```
-Answer: This query groups films by both genre and setting, providing a count of how many films fall into each combination.
+Description: This query groups films by both genre and setting, providing a count of how many films fall into each combination.
 This gives insight into which genre-settings are most popular.

 e.
 Success by Target Group
 ```